ryan-conway/nimble-objectives/code-base-deep-dive/code-base-deep-dive.md

 `POP3` is used for download-based email access, meaning that all messages will be downloaded to the device.

-`SMTP` is used for sending messages, and thus handles message transmission via `todo add class` as well as formatting and authentication via `todo add class` and `todo add class` respectively.
+`SMTP` is used for sending messages, and thus handles message transmission as well as formatting and authentication via `SmtpTransport`.

 ### Testing
 This module provides utilities and helper classes to assist with testing mail related components.
 Among the many classes, we can note the following key functionalities: